lukaswenzl/RomanxCMB/README.md

 cosmosis modules/RomanxCMB/create_datavector_gaussian_covariance.ini
 ```

-Run the test sampler which calculates one likelihood and outputs all observables into a folder named 6x2pt_Roman_SO_gaussian
+Run the test sampler which calculates one likelihood and outputs all observables into a folder named 6x2pt_Roman_SO_gaussian.
+In the ini file in line 20 all the modules used are listed in order.

 ```
 cosmosis modules/RomanxCMB/params.ini
 ```

 It is in principle simple to then run parameter inference using various samplers.
 One example is provided using polychord.
 However, doing so requires significant computational resources.
-To test this one can change the values and prior files to only vary a small number of parameters to test it on a laptop.
+To test this on a laptop one can change the values and prior files to only vary a small number of parameters.

 ```